 This is a multi-year program of work that will build an increasing evidence base to inform decision making over time, and across state and territory borders.
 We will be reporting in August to Australia’s First Secretaries Group.

 We are currently finalising our Regional Strengths and Infrastructure Gaps project, which is designed to bring a national perspective to the diverse infrastructure needs facing Australia’s regions.
 To ensure we have the best possible understanding of each local context, we have collaborated with the Regional Development Australia (RDA) network - through which we've consulted with close to 800 local representatives across 48 sessions.

 Our review of will enable us to support the diverse strengths of our regions and identify priority areas for further planning and analysis.

 The data and evidence developed during this project will help to inform future submissions to the Infrastructure Priority List, and other funding programs, as well as our own identification of regional needs.
-We are currently finalising our report, which we expect to release in August.

 New Infrastructure Australia email addresses

 From 1 July Infrastructure Australia has operated from a new ICT system.